kamding957/saas/content/bots/getids-bot.md

 ---
-title: Bot 1
+title: GetIDs Bot
-description: This is a telegram bot for ...
+description: This bot gives you telegram-internal information about messages
+date: 2024-12-26
 ---

 ## Introduction

-This bot can help you ...
+This bot gives you telegram-internal information about messages

-## Usage

-1. First, ...
-2. Then ...

-## Examples

-...

-## FAQ

-...
+For example, GroupId, ChatId, etc.